zhwa/mlir-example/book/Chapter-01-Introduction.md

 ```

 **SSA Form (Static Single Assignment)**
-A key property: each variable is assigned exactly once.
+A key property: each *value* (virtual register) is assigned exactly once.
 Instead of reusing variable names, we create new ones:

 **Non-SSA (bad):**
 ```